zebbra/timetracker/frontend/README.md

 ## Quick start

-1. Clone this repo using `git clone --depth=1 https://github.com/zebbra-repos/Zeiterfassung-medi.git`
-2. Move to the appropriate directory: `cd zeiterfassung-medi`.<br />
+1. Move to the appropriate directory: `cd frontend`.<br />
-3. Run `npm run setup` in order to install dependencies and clean the git repo.<br />
+1. Run `npm run setup` in order to install dependencies and clean the git repo.<br />
    _We auto-detect `yarn` for installing packages by default, if you wish to force `npm` usage do: `USE_YARN=false npm run setup`_<br />